Leo Tolstoy: Vegetarianism

 Tolstoy first became interested in vegetarianism in 1882; however, his conversion to a vegetarian diet was a long and gradual process.
-William Fay (Vladimir Konstantinovich Geins), who visited Tolstoy in Autumn 1885, influenced Tolstoy to become vegetarian.
+William Frey (Vladimir Konstantinovich Geins), who visited Tolstoy in Autumn 1885, influenced Tolstoy to become vegetarian.
 In 1887, Tolstoy was lapsing from a vegetarian diet by occasionally eating meat.
 It was only from 1890 that Tolstoy adopted a strict vegetarian diet which he was alleged to have never consciously betrayed.
 Tolstoy's wife Sophia argued that his vegetarian diet did not provide him enough nourishment and contributed to his digestive ailments, however, Tolstoy stated that his health was not deprived on the diet but had improved.
 Critics of Tolstoy such as I. S. Listovsky suggested that Tolstoy's writing talent went into decline after he adopted a meatless diet.

 Tolstoy became a vegetarian for ethical and spiritual reasons, associating a meatless diet with "high moral views on life".
 He viewed both hunting and eating meat as a moral evil as they involve unnecessary cruelty to animals and regretted his former habits.
 In 1891, Tolstoy obtained a copy of Howard Williams's book The Ethics of Diet from Chertkov.
 His daughters translated the book into Russian and Tolstoy wrote an introductory essay titled "The First Step", published in 1893.
 In his introductory essay, he described a cruel experience he had witnessed at a visit to a slaughterhouse in Tula.
 The cruelty he had witnessed confirmed his belief that meat should be removed from the diet.
 In the essay he wrote that meat eating is "simply immoral, as it involves the performance of an act which is contrary to moral feeling – killing".

 Whilst on his vegetarian diet, Tolstoy was eating eggs daily but was questioned by one of his friends if eating eggs amounts to taking life.
 He commented that "Yes, I ought to have stopped taking eggs.
 At least from now I shall stop it".
 By 1903, Tolstoy had removed eggs from his diet.
 Vasily Rozanov who had visited Tolstoy noted that vegetarianism was a way of living for Tolstoy and at the dinner table surrounded by family and guests who were eating meat and scrambled eggs, Tolstoy was eating kasha.
 In a letter to A. D. Zutphen (a Dutch medical student), Tolstoy wrote that "My health not only has not suffered; it has in fact improved significantly since I have given up milk, butter and eggs, as well as sugar, tea, and coffee."
 Tolstoy described his vegetarian diet consisting of oatmeal porridge, whole wheat bread, cabbage or potato soup, buckwheat, a boiled or fried potato and an apple prune compote.